googleapis/google-cloud-dotnet/docs/devsite-help/troubleshooting.md

 ## How can I trace requests and responses in REST-based APIs?

-For libraries that use HTTP1.1 and REST, it can be useful to perfom request and response logging.
+For libraries that use HTTP1.1 and REST (Google.Cloud.Storage.V1, Google.Cloud.BigQuery.V2, Google.Cloud.Translation.V2),
+it can be useful to perfom request and response logging.
 There are two aspects to this:

 - Registering a global logger
 - Configuring the events to log in a specific service